MA, MPhil, DPhil, FRHistS

 I have been Fellow and Tutor in History at Balliol College, and jointly a Lecturer at Oriel, since 1997; I take Oriel students principally for the three modern British history papers, which span the periods 1685-1830, 1815-1924, and since 1900.

 I work on nineteenth-century British political and religious history.
-My book ‘Tractarians and the ‘Condition of England’: the Social and Political Thought of the Oxford Movement’ was published by OUP in 2004, and I contributed a number of individual and group entries to the Oxford Dictionary of National Biography.
-I am currently working on a survey of party politics and religion in the 1840s.
-I gave the annual Lee Seng Tee Lecture at Oriel in 2006, and contributed two chapters to the recent history of the College, I have also broadcast on subjects from the Oxford Movement to speedway, and review regularly for the English Historical Review and other learned journals.
+My book ‘Tractarians and the ‘Condition of England’: the Social and Political Thought of the Oxford Movement’ was published by Oxford University Press in 2004, and I contributed a number of individual and group entries to the Oxford Dictionary of National Biography.
+I am currently working on the private lives of Robert Peel.

 For a list of my latest publications, please see my History Faculty page.